 It’s not that I don’t love Greek food… I absolutely do.
 I guess I just never figured I could MAKE Greek food that tasted as good as it does when an actual Greek is behind the apron.

-Greek Revival: Cooking for Life, however, makes each of these beautiful Greek recipes come alive, even in a non-Greek’s kitchen.
+Greek Revival: Cooking for Life (Amazon link), however, makes each of these beautiful Greek recipes come alive, even in a non-Greek’s kitchen.
 The ingredients are common ingredients, the instructions are clear, and the pictures…. oh, the pictures are gorgeous!

 Below is one of my favorite recipes from the collection.
 It’s a completely vegetarian dish and, with fresh vegetables, olive oil, and barley, it’s as healthy as it is delicious.
 That’s the beauty behind the recipes in this beautiful cookbook – they’re healthy and delicious.
 Food you’ll want to serve to your family that’s also food they’ll be delighted to eat.